-What is Skinny Repeal and Would It Pass the Senate?
+The Newest Idea to Pass the Health Care Bill Is 'Skinny Repeal.'
+What's That?

 Where does the skinny repeal vote stand?

-Like many components of this process, it is not entirely clear because Senate Republican leadership has not unveiled the actual text of the bill.
-If the bill retains the Affordable Care Act's Medicaid expansion, that could satiate moderate Senators like Nevada's Dean Heller and West Virginia's Shelley Moore Capito.
+Like many parts of this process, it is not entirely clear because Senate Republican leadership has not unveiled the actual text of the bill.
+If the bill retains the Affordable Care Act's Medicaid expansion, that could satisfy moderate senators like Nevada's Dean Heller and West Virginia's Shelley Moore Capito.

-However, the Governor of Heller's home state, Brian Sandoval, was among the bipartisan group of ten governors to sign a letter opposing skinny repeal.
+However, the governor of Heller's home state, Brian Sandoval, was among the bipartisan group of ten governors to sign a letter opposing skinny repeal.

 Because the text of the bill has not been unveiled, its also unclear how many votes it will take for the bill to pass.
-Should provisions like defunding Planned Parenthood be included, the Senate Parliamentarian would likely raise objections, which means the Democrats could raise a point of order.
+Should provisions like defunding Planned Parenthood be included, Democrats would raise a point of order based on a ruling by the Senate Parliamentarian.
 If that happens, Republicans would need 60 votes to pass the bill, which they wouldn't get because there are only 52 of them and all Democrats are opposed.
 But if the bill remains within budgetary constrictions, they could pass with a simple majority, which means only two can defect.

 What would happen if skinny repeal passed?
 Does it become law?

 Not yet, and probably not in that form.
-Should the bill pass the Senate under budget rules, it would go back to the House for approval before going to President Trump's desk.
-But if the House raises objections — which it likely will — the two chambers would likely convene in the form of a conference committee.
-According to the Congressional Research Service, the committee would be comprised of members from the House and the Senate.
+Should the bill pass the Senate under budget rules, it would go back to the House for approval before going to the White House.
+But if the House raises objections—which it likely will—the two chambers would likely convene in the form of a conference committee.
+As described by the Congressional Research Service, the committee would be comprised of members from the House and the Senate.
 If and when the differences are worked out, the members of the committee would sign a report, but that report would have to be approved by both chambers before heading to Trump's desk.

 So basically, passing "skinny repeal" is just a step in the process to be able to hash out details with the House.